TaxACT Review: File Your Taxes For Free

 - TaxACT is free for Federal filing.
 Whereas H & R Block allows only the 1040 EZ or 1040 A for free, TaxACT is free to use for all Federal filing.
 State filings are additional, but come at a maximum of $19.99 for a State return, though most should be able to pay only $9.99 or $14.99.

-- The most expensive option with TaxACT comes in at $19.99, which is their deluxe package.
+- The most expensive option with TaxACT comes in at $15.00, which is their deluxe package.
 That includes $12.99 Federal return with guidance and a State return.
+If you’re a freelancer or run your own business, they do have a $30 package to help with those particular situations.

 - TaxACT online is the pricing leader for tax preparation needs amongst all the major players.
 I like that!